ssawant-rsc/measles/README.md

 Please visit https://atlas.ecdc.europa.eu/public/index.aspx for a detailed description of the data in the file: <b>Measles_Europe.csv</b>.

 Please visit https://www.who.int/teams/immunization-vaccines-and-biologicals/immunization-analysis-and-insights/surveillance/monitoring/provisional-monthly-measles-and-rubella-data for a detailed description of the data in the file: <b>Measles_Global.csv</b>.

+Please visit https://www.epicentro.iss.it/morbillo/bollettino for a detailed description of the data in the folder: <b>Italy</b>.